mapoferri/process_scan/README.md

 1. Clone or download this repository to your local machine.

-2. Import the `ProcessMRXSData` class into your Python script:
+2. Import the `ProcessScanData` class into your Python script:

+###  Please, change the class according to your scanning images files extension: ProcessMRXSData, ProcessSVSData and/or ProcessNDPIData

 ```python
 from process_mrxs_data import ProcessMRXSData